pdavis322/pdavis8-psoga-CV/part4report.md

 ## Part C: Instructions

 In order to run our code, clone the repository and enter the following command.
-The program requires opencv-python, numpy, pandas, Pillow, chess, and torch.
+The program requires opencv-python, numpy, pandas, Pillow, chess, torch and torchvision.

 ```
 python3 driver.py